Large deviations for non-uniformly expanding maps: Examples of application

 \subsection{Quadratic maps and infinite-modal maps}

 In~\cite{ArPa04} the following $C^\infty$ family of maps of $I=[-1,1]$ with infinitely many critical points was considered:

 where $f:I\to I$ is an expanding extension of

 to $I$ (i.e. $|f'|\gg1$ on $I\setminus[-\epsilon,\epsilon]$), with $a>0$, $0<\alpha<1, \, \beta>0$ and $\epsilon>0$.
 It was shown that there exists a positive Lebesgue measure subset $P$ of parameters in $(-\epsilon,\epsilon)$ such that for $\mu\in P$ the map $f_\mu$ is non-uniformly expanding and has slow recurrence to the non-flat infinite and denumerable singular set.
-Moreover for the same parameters the decay rate of the tail set is exponential, i.e. \eqref{eq:exptail} is true and hence $f_\mu$ for $\mu\in P$ is in the setting of Corollaries \ref{mcor:supnegative1} and \ref{mcor:escaperate}.
+Moreover for the same parameters the decay rate of the tail set is exponential, i.e. \eqref{eq:exptail} is true. \textbf{If all equilibrium states with respect to $-\log|f'|$ are weak expanding}, then $f_\mu$ for $\mu\in P$ is in the setting of Corollaries \ref{mcor:supnegative1} and \ref{mcor:escaperate}.

-Analogous results hold for the quadratic family $Q_a(x)=a-x^2$ (and also for general $C^2$ unimodal families), so that Corollaries \ref{mcor:supnegative1} and \ref{mcor:escaperate} apply to quadratic maps for a positive Lebesgue measure subset of parameters.
+Analogous results hold for the quadratic family $Q_a(x)=a-x^2$ (and also for general $C^2$ unimodal families), so that Corollaries \ref{mcor:supnegative1} and \ref{mcor:escaperate} apply to quadratic maps for a positive Lebesgue measure subset of parameters \textbf{since all invariant measures are weak expanding in this setting; see~\cite{Przyty93}}.